RobinLinus/coins-legacy/bitcoin-lite-network.md

 ### Output Paths and SPV proofs
 Since the early days Bitcoin supported SPV inclusion proofs.

 <p align="center">
   <img src="assets/spv-proof.png" width="80%" alt="SPV proof">
 </p>

 Output paths correspond naturally to SPV proofs.
 This is easy to see: To verify an SPV proof one needs to know its block header within the best chain, this corresponds to a `block_index`.
 The Merkle path corresponds to a `transaction_index` and the transaction itself proves the `output_index`.

-An SPV proof proves an output path's output.
+A SPV proof proves an output path's output.

 ### Output Path Encoding
 We can encode an output path naively by padding zeros.
 This results in an integer of: